TypeScript readonly

 }Code language: JavaScript (javascript)

-Readonly vs. const
+readonly vs. const

 The following shows the differences between readonly and const: